-With every service we provide and every interaction we have, we are led by this guiding question: How and why do we believe this course will create greater unity?
-If we cannot clearly designate or articulate why and how it may build unity, we must change course.
+With every service we provide and every interaction we have, we are led by this guiding question: How and why do we believe this course will create greater peace?
+If we cannot clearly designate or articulate why and how it may build peace, we must change course.

-That every family member, employee, and leader we assist has the skills, tools, and structures in place to contribute positively to their relationships, their work, their community, and their personal success.
-Read our Theory of Change statement to see how we view workplace culture shift affects the broader culture.
+That every team member, employee, and leader we support has the skills, tools, and structures in place to contribute positively to their relationships, their work, their community, and their personal success.

-As we travel through our communities and around the world to support peace processes, we hold these principles as our foundation and our compass toward a more peaceful tomorrow.
+As we travel through our workplaces and our communities to support peace processes, we hold these principles as our foundation and our compass toward a more peaceful tomorrow.

 Theory of Change